oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/max_concurrency/README.md

 This tutorial demonstrates a simple example of applying the `max_concurrency` attribute to a loop in a task kernel to trade off the on-chip memory use and throughput of the loop.

 ### Description of the `max_concurrency` Attribute
 The `max_concurrency` attribute is a loop attribute that enables you to control the number of simultaneously executed loop iterations.
-To enable simultaneous execution, the compiler creates copies of any private memory to a single iteration.
+To enable simultaneous execution, the compiler creates copies of any memory with single iteration scope.
 These copies are called private copies.
 The greater the permitted concurrency, the more private copies the compiler must create.

 #### Example: